almafa64/radio/README.md

 ```

 #### Websocket
-First character denotes the command
+First character denotes the command, remaining is the argument.
 ##### Client name
 ```
 u*<name of client>